Excerpt from Jamaica Observer BY ALDANE WALTERS Career & Education writer

 The motive was to prove everyone who berates non-traditional high schools wrong, including family members who constantly compared him to his older brother.

-Javanney and his mother Elaine McIntosh at his
+Javanney and his mother Elaine McIntosh at his graduation ceremony. |

 “At one point I obtained an 88 per cent average and they were saying that my 88 per cent here was 20 per cent at KC, so I really wanted to prove them wrong.
 That drove me to just push myself,” he continued.